Frequently Asked Questions

 Over a 21 day period a total of 504 pulls were applied to both Minne Ties and Arch Bars/Wires.
 The data showed a total movement of .0575” for Arch Bars/Wires and a total movement of .0311” for Minne Ties — indicating that Minne Ties had less movement over the simulated 21 day timeframe compared to Arch Bars/Wires.

 How long can Minne Ties be left on the patient?

 The devices are FDA-cleared for 21 days, based upon the predicate device to attain 510(k) clearance.
 They can be re-applied after removing if needed.
 Leaving them on beyond 21 days is considered off-label.
-However, a surgeon may use medical devices as they see fit.

 How are Minne Ties removed?